-Low-level Offences attract the base sanctions (with a reduced sanction for an early guilty plea) of the applicable State League (or associated Controlling Body) as set out in Appendix 2.
+Low-level Offences attract the base sanctions (with a reduced sanction for an early guilty plea).
+Refer to 5.2 (b) Classifiable Offences.

 A reference to second and subsequent Low-level Offences is a reference to a second or subsequent Low-level Offence occurring at any time in the previous 12 months (as at the date of the current offence).
 The second or subsequent Low-level Offence need not be the same offence as the first Low-level Offence.
 For the avoidance of doubt, a prior offence other than a Low-level Offence this will not count as a first offence for the purposes of the above table.